There’s no mistake about it! Winter comes every year and to fishermen that means a couple of things.

 First, let me say that I know not every person that owns a bass boat stores it haphazardly in the driveway with loose fitting covers.
 Some do, some don’t, some have heated garages, some store the boats covered and protected in storage facilities at the marina.
 So please excuse these general guidelines.
 I’m just asking that when you winterize your boat’s fluids and starting batteries that you take this into consideration.

-It’s a good idea to remove electronic equipment such as your fish finder from your boat and store them properly inside during long periods of time when not in use such as winter.
+It’s a good idea to remove electronic equipment such as your fish finder from your kayak or boat and store them properly inside during long periods of time when not in use such as winter.
 The same goes for items such as your battery operated items, and even smaller trolling motors.

 Electronics that you choose to leave on a boat that operate on batteries should have the batteries removed.
 This includes everything from emergency handheld radios to flashlights.
 Avoid the corrosion!
 Portable electronics should be removed and stored in their protective cases indoors as well.